SaulDoesCode/rilti.js/README.md

 #### Plugins:
 * rilti-tilt.js - compact mouse motion based element tilting effect, based on vanilla-tilt.js
-* rilti-utils.js - set of useful features and things which could have been part of rilti.js but is doesn't need to be

 #### planned features
 * offer collection of useful optional plugins